epccs/RPUno/readme.md

 ## Arduino IDE with Arduino 328p Core

 The Arduino [IDE] can use the [Uno's AVR core] files that are included (my [core] files are C rather than C++), just remember to look at the schematic to see how the "Uno" is connected.
-I do not use the Arduino IDE or C++ (I am a hardware designer,.and have only enough intrest in software to do what I want).
+I do not use the Arduino IDE or C++ (I am a hardware designer,.and have limited intrest in software).

 [IDE]: https://www.arduino.cc/
 [Uno's AVR core]: https://github.com/arduino/ArduinoCore-avr